Zuehlke/software-engineering-corner/src/articles/develop-a-web-editor-with-react-and-monaco-with-language-server-support/index.md

 tags:
   - coding
   - Web Development
+shortDescription: >-
+  Learn to build a web editor for your DSL using React and Monaco Editor, with Language Server Protocol support for rich editing features.
 ---
 # Develop a Web Editor for your DSL using React and Monaco Editor library